 - Transfer vegetables to a colander.
 Let cool and drain for about 15 minutes.

 - In a large bowl, beat the eggs with the brewed saffron and a pinch of salt.

 - Fold in the vegetables and let stand 10 minutes.

 - In a large skillet, heat 1 tablespoon of avocado oil on high until it shimmers.

 - Add the egg mixture and cook over medium high heat, shaking the pan and stirring quickly with a fork until some of the egg starts to set, 1-2 minutes

 - Turn on your broiler to preheat.

-- Smooth the top and cook over low heat until the tortilla is mostly set but the top is slightly wet about 5 minutes.
+- Smooth the top and cook over low heat until the frittata is mostly set but the top is slightly wet about 5 minutes.

 - As the frittata cooks gently lift the sides of it with a spatula while tilting the skillet to spread the egg around.